 In the bowl of a stand mixer and with the flat beater attachment, combine the flour, sugar, baking powder, baking soda, and salt and give it a quick mix together for approximately 1 minute.

-In small pieces, slowly add the butter into the dry ingredients and mix on low until it looks like coarse sand.
+In small pieces, slowly add the butter to the dry ingredients and mix on low until it looks like coarse sand.

-Slowly pour in approximately half of the liquid mixture and mix on low for 2 minutes.
+Slowly pour in approximately half of the liquid mixture and mix on medium for 2 minutes.

 Pour the remaining liquid mixture in and mix on medium for another 2 minutes.
 Clean the sides of the bowl when necessary.